j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 Forgetting softens the too-taut forms
 of what is irreplaceable.
 And gone.

-(Elderly dating in nursing homes; Barthes' 'science of the individual')
+[Elderly dating in nursing homes; Barthes' 'science of the individual']

 A planetary museum, pieces which fit
-the base of only one shadow.
+the base of only one shadow:

-*Overfit*, meaning that which aligns merely
+*Overfit*, meaning that which fits merely
-with the single place it is, immobile.
+in the single place it is, immobile.

+[So individual it will not be entered in the history of our habitation]

 No resemblance.
 No analogy.
 No hope.
 Each only thing itself continual alone.

 ⁕  ⁕  ⁕

+[But if we are only abstraction, only analogy, we are also alone-- in perpetual transit]

 But if we are glimpsed with forgetfulness, are we touched?

-The forgetful algorithms run their fingers over our faces all day and night.
+The transitory algorithms finger our faces
+day and night.

 Roll us into an abstraction.

-I want to leave a clear hole, laser-cut.
+I want to leave a hole,
+chiseled in air.

+[to have attended to and touched so much that my edges are defined by those encounters, such that I am missed not only as an object in the world, but as a way of seeing the world itself.
+Which is maybe to say, I want not to leave at all.]
 But the world keeps poring in, and inattention.
 Even I cannot say quite where I am, even now.